The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Comprehensive Concept Detection Results

 \section{Comprehensive Concept Detection Results}

 The following tables compare our \super{}-based detection method with baseline approaches across all datasets, models, and concept types.
 Table~\ref{tab:random-constant-detection-baselines} provides random and constant-predictor detection performances for all dataset–model combinations for reference.
 Each table reports the average $F_1$ detection scores, computed as the mean across concepts weighted by their frequency in the test set.
+Error bars denote xf obtained by resampling evaluation samples and recomputing detection metrics.
 In each table corresponding to a dataset, the top-performing concept detection method for each model/concept type combination is in \textbf{bold} and the second best-performing is \underline{underlined}.

 On the image datasets (i.e., \emph{CLEVR}, \emph{MS-Coco}, \emph{OpenSurfaces}, and \emph{Pascal}), our \super{} method consistently outperforms all other concept detection methods, except for a couple instances in the very simple \emph{CLEVR} dataset, where prompting achieves the highest performance by a small margin.
 Though sometimes the CLS-based achieves near-equivalent performance, zero-shot prompting is most consistently the next best detection method.
 For the text datasets, (i.e., \emph{Sarcasm}, \emph{Augmented iSarcasm}, and \emph{Augmented GoEmotions}), our \super{} also achieves consistently high detection performance across configurations.
 However, particularly for the \emph{Augmented iSarcasm} dataset, CLS-based methods are able to outperform our \super{}, though usually by a very small amount that falls within the margin of error.